SarcevicAntonio/maintainum/README.md

+this repo is being worked on from [codeberg.org/linkplay-space/maintainum](https://codeberg.org/linkplay-space/maintainum).

 # maintainum

 a foss-first doTogether successor that helps you keep track of stuff you have get done via **a List of recurring Tasks**.